kwgoodman/books/readme.rst

 ====

 ===  ================================================   ===========================
-Feb  Astrophysics for People in a Hurry                  Neil DeGrasse Tyson Feb  Murder on the Orient Express                       Agatha Christie Feb  Close to the Machine                               Ellen Ullman Feb  Persepolis                                         Marjane Satrapi
+Feb  The 4% Universe                                    Richard Panek Feb  Astrophysics for People in a Hurry                 Neil DeGrasse Tyson Feb  Murder on the Orient Express                       Agatha Christie Feb  Close to the Machine                               Ellen Ullman Feb  Persepolis                                         Marjane Satrapi